raquelredo/raquelredo.github.io_site/_portfolio/001-Bike-sharing.md

     scaled_features[each] = [mean, std]
     data.loc[:, each] = (data[each] - mean)/std
 ```
-## Splitting the data into training, testing, and validation sets¶
+## Splitting the data into training, testing, and validation sets
 We'll save the data for the last approximately 21 days to use as a test set after we've trained the network.
 We'll use this set to make predictions and compare them with the actual number of riders.

 ```python